codeafridi/CopilotKey-Linux/README.md

 KeyPilot turns it into something actually useful.

-Works best on X11.
-Wayland support may be limited.
+Works on X11 and can work on Wayland when a Wayland-friendly menu launcher is installed.